William Fox, Consultant, Stikeman Elliott LLP

 Then, in his 60s, he received a call from Carleton Professor Chris Dornan, inviting him to consider the newly established PhD in Communication.

-After earning his PhD in 2013, Dr. Fox had the chance to return to Carleton again—as a practitioner in residence in the Master of Political Management program.
-In that role, he established a student experience fund for MPM students, which enabled them to gain first-hand exposure to major political events such as the U.S. presidential primaries.
+After earning his PhD in 2013, Dr. Fox had the chance to return to Carleton again—as Practitioner-in-Residence in the Master of Political Management (MPM) program.
+In that role, he established a student experience fund for MPM students, which enables them to gain first-hand exposure to major political events such as U.S. presidential primaries.

-The effort reflects Dr. Fox’s desire to continue his lifelong relationship with Carleton University as a sports fan (his son-in-law Taffe Charles is the women’s basketball coach) and as an academic.
+The effort reflects Dr. Fox’s desire to continue his lifelong relationship with Carleton University.

 “I am acutely aware of how many opportunities in my life were created by my connection to Carleton, so I have an obligation to give back,” he says.
 “Helping students seemed like an ideal way to do that.”

-James Duthie, Television Host, The Sports Network (TSN) Bachelor of Journalism (’89) There are a lot of exciting days at work when you serve as an anchor at TSN.
-But the November 2016 Canadian...
+Television Host, The Sports Network Bachelor of Journalism & Law (’89) There are a lot of exciting days at work when you serve as an anchor at TSN.
+But the November 2016 Canadian Football League...
 More

 Google “pharmacare” – the term given to a universal national drug plan – and Marc-André Gagnon’s name will be at the top of the list, whether these are interviews, op-eds or research studies.
 As an...
 More